Death and state funeral of Elizabeth II: Coverage

-The funeral and committal service of the Queen were the first to be broadcast to the public.
-Filming had been prohibited during the state funeral of George VI, although the procession of his coffin was partially televised.
+The funeral and committal service of the Queen were the first of any British monarch to be broadcast on television to the public.
+Filming had been prohibited during the state funeral of George VI, although the procession of his coffin was partially televised, and the service itself had been broadcast on radio.

 United Kingdom

-The funeral was broadcast by the BBC, ITV, and Sky, with the latter two simulcasting the service on all of their channels and not showing advertisements.
+The funeral was broadcast by the BBC, ITV, S4C, and Sky.
+ITV simulcast its coverage across its channels, while Sky simulcast Sky News coverage across a number of its satellite channels (all other Sky channels were suspended).
 The BBC Two broadcast included British Sign Language interpretation.
 BBC Radio broadcast events on Radio 2, 3, 4, 5 Live, the World Service, and its Local Radio network.
+BBC Cymru Wales produced coverage for S4C under its Newyddion programme.
 Global's radio brands also broadcast their own coverage.

-Channel 5 was the only major public service network that did not air the Queen's funeral.
+Channel 4 and Channel 5 were the only major public service networks that did not air the funeral; Channel 4 scheduled a mix of factual programmes and classic films (including the 1953 coronation documentary A Queen Is Crowned), and Channel 5 scheduled a lineup of family films.
+Advertising was suspended across many commercial-supported broadcasters.

 Big screens were set up at cathedrals and public areas to broadcast the service.
 Shops, licensed establishments, parish and public halls remained open in Jersey to allow people to watch the Queen's funeral.

 Buckingham Palace requested that video footage did not "intrude on the grief" of individual members of the royal family, that footage of the funeral be avoided from usage on entertainment programmes and allowed only for news coverage, and that five short pieces of video featuring members of the royal family would not be broadcast again.

-Commonwealth and other countries
+Other countries

-The funeral was broadcast live in Australia, The Bahamas, Canada, India, Mauritius, New Zealand, Singapore, South Africa, and Sri Lanka.
-The funeral was also carried live by dozens of broadcasters in most of Europe and across the world.
+The funeral was carried live by national broadcasters within the Commonwealth, in most of Europe and across the world.

 Viewing figures

-The television broadcast was the second most watched broadcast during the 21st century in the United Kingdom (after the prime ministerial statement on COVID-19 during the lockdown) and the third most watched royal event in British history (surpassing the wedding of Prince William and Catherine Middleton, and approaching the weddings of Prince Charles and Lady Diana Spencer, and Princess Anne and Mark Philips).
+With an average audience of 26.5 million across more than 50 channels, the television broadcast was the second most watched broadcast in the United Kingdom during the 21st century (after Prime Minister Boris Johnson's statement announcing a COVID-19 lockdown in March 2020) and the third most watched royal event in British history (surpassing the wedding of Prince William and Catherine Middleton, and approaching the weddings of Prince Charles and Lady Diana Spencer, and Princess Anne and Mark Philips).

+Coverage in the United States was watched by more than 10 million viewers, with ABC News averaging three million viewers during its coverage of the event.
+An audience of 7.5 million in France viewed coverage across six mainstream channels.